Skip to content

 Fixing ‘Cannot Re-Use a Name That Is Still In Use’

-The error typically arises when a secret related to a previous Helm chart deployment still lingers in the target namespace of your managed cluster.
+The error typically arises when a secret related to a previous Helm chart deployment still lingers in the target namespace of the managed cluster.
 These lingering secrets can cause naming conflicts when deploying new charts.

-kubectl -n <your namespace> get secrets | grep helm
+$ kubectl -n <your namespace> get secrets | grep helm

 Check Sveltos Registered Clusters